ssnepenthe/apheleia-cli/README.md

 });
 ```

-However, commands can modify handler signatures by overriding their requiredInvocationStrategy property.
+However, commands can modify handler signatures by overriding their `handlerInvokerClass` property.

-This package only ships with one alternative invocation strategy: the `InvokerBackedInvocationStrategy`.
+This package only ships with one alternative handler invoker: the `PhpDiHandlerInvoker`.
 It uses the [`php-di/invoker`](https://github.com/php-di/invoker) package to call command handlers.

 Before it can be used, you must install `php-di/invoker`: